 And he who does righteousness at all times!

 a.
-Who can utter the mighty acts of the LORD?
-In the midst of his praise, the Psalmist recognized that it wasn’t enough.
-God’s mighty acts are so many they are beyond description.
-Because of this, one cannot declare all His praise.
+Who can utter the mighty acts of the Lord?
+In the midst of his praise, the psalmist recognized that his praise wasn’t enough.
+God’s mighty acts are so many that they are beyond description.
+Because of this, we cannot fully declare all His praise.

 b.
-Blessed are those who keep justice: The sense is that those who walk in obedience to God (keep justice… does righteousness) that they do their part to declare God’s praise.
+Blessed are those who keep justice: Those who walk in obedience to God (keep justice…does righteousness) do their part in declaring God’s praise.

 i.
-“That are of right principles and upright practices; this is real and substantial praising of God.
+Blessed are those “…that are of right principles and upright practices; this is real and substantial praising of God.
 Thanks doing is the proof of thanksgiving; and the good life of the thankful is the life of thankfulness.”
 (Trapp)

 3. (4-5) Praying to be visited by God’s salvation.